hoangvvo/next-session/README.md

 // If a store has a pattern like this... const MongoStore = require('connect-mongo')(session);

-// ...import Store and MemoryStore from next-session and use them like so: import { Store, MemoryStore, promisifyStore } from "next-session";
+// ...import expressSession from next-session and use them like so: import { expressSession, promisifyStore } from "next-session";
-const MongoStore = require('connect-mongo')({ Store, MemoryStore });
+const MongoStore = require('connect-mongo')(expressSession);
 const options = {
   store: promisifyStore(new MongoStore(options))
 }